How To Remove Images From Google

 • Include personal contact info intended to harm the individual

-Google will also delete pictures and images for “specific legal reasons,” such as when they contain imagery of child sexual abuse or violate DMCA copyright law (DMCA – Digital Millennium Copyright Act).
-The latter will only help remove images from Google if you’re both photographer and holder of the photo copyright.
+Google will also delete pictures and images for “specific legal reasons,” such as when they contain imagery of child abuse or violate copyright law.

-By populating the web with images that reflect well on your name, accomplishments, and personal brand, you make it harder for that sophomore-year keg stand photo to hold center stage in search engines’ results, which could scare away potential employers.
+By populating the web with content that reflects well on your name, accomplishments, and personal brand, you make it harder for old, unflattering images to show up prominently in search results.

-As part of a custom ORM strategy, sharing and spreading good images is a powerful way to make unwanted pics go away – and to boost your reputation where it’s needed most.
+As part of a custom ORM strategy, sharing and spreading positive content is a powerful way to make unwanted pics go away and to boost your reputation.
+Don’t hesitate to contact us today at 941-259-4554 to speak with a professional about developing an ORM strategy.

-A great space for posting images and pushing harmful content down on Google search is to create your own blog website.
+A great space for posting your own images and pushing harmful content down in Google Search is your own blog or website.
 You can start by buying a domain name for about $10.

 With a website in your control, you can post blogs and positive photos at will.
 And when done right, those assets will one day end up on search pages and help replace bad images in Google.

-When posting photos, be sure to include your full name in the filename and alt tags.
-Also be sure to include your full name in your domain, if possible.
+When posting photos, include your full name in the metadata.
+It’s also smart to add your full name to the website URL.

 Boost Your Social Profiles

-The more, the better.
-Google gives social media sites top billing in search.
-This means that any searches of your name will likely feature any profiles and images on Facebook, LinkedIn, Twitter, and TikTok on the first page.
+Google likes to rank social media platforms highly in search results.
+That means that top results of your name will likely feature your profiles and images on platforms like Facebook, LinkedIn, X, and TikTok.

-Sign up for a few social sites and upload multiple photos that put you in a positive light.
-Make sure your profile settings are set to ‘public’ and accessible to Google crawlers.
+Sign up for a few social sites, and upload multiple photos that put you in a positive light.
+Make sure your profile settings are public and accessible to Google crawlers.

 Guest Posting Platforms

-Each day that unwanted image appears on Google is another missed opportunity to impress followers, strengthen relationships, attract customers and advance your career.
+Each day an unwanted image appears on Google is another missed opportunity to impress followers, strengthen relationships, attract customers and advance your career.

 But with the right team on your side, you can remove bad images from Google, repair the damage, and take control of your reputation for good.